 How to Grow The Everlasting Pea

 The Everlasting Pea is the perennial form of the annual sweet pea which, as you can see from the images, looks very similar to the annual climbing pea.
 Its Latin name is Lathyrus latifolius, compared to the annual sweet pea which is called Lathyrus odoratus.
 The Latin name, "odoratus" highlights the essential difference between the two peas.
-Most annual sweet peas are scented, hardly any everlasting peas have scent.
+The majority of annual sweet peas have a fragrance, whereas only a few everlasting peas possess a scent.

 The Everlasting Pea plants offered for sale are usually the nonscented varieties.
 There are about 20 varieties of everlasting Peas seed available to buy.
 There is one variety available to grow from seed called Lathyrus nervosus, Lord Anson's Blue Pea, which has a discernable sweet pea scent.
 It is a vigorous climbing plant, with blue/lavender coloured scented flowers.